alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 | Toluene                                     | 3        |
 | Sulphuric acid                              | 3        |

-The rules for precursor chemicals also apply to products that include them unless:
+The rules for drug precursor chemicals also apply to products that include them unless:

 - the product is for medicinal use by humans (ephedrine and pseudoephedrine are exceptions to this that always need an export licence)
 - the precursor chemical can’t be easily used or extracted